 When I was about 12 years old, we were told during English class to write an imaginary story, an extended essay in several chapters, about any subject we wanted.
 I was very much into science fiction in those days (as I still am), so I wrote a story about a spaceship crew doing a Grand Tour of the planets of the solar system before an accident sent them careening off to Alpha Centauri.
 When the teacher handed our work back, he held up my work and derided it as nothing but stupidity, because it was science fiction and nor ‘real’ fiction.
 He never told us what he had expected us to write, just said that we were to be creative, and then he stamped all over my creativity.

 It took me years, nay decades, to get over the hurt he created.

 A few years ago, I published a self-help book, Unleash Your Dreams: Going Beyond Goal Setting (which you can find on my Books page).
-I’ve been working since then on a follow-up to that book, as well as a fantasy novel, three science fiction novels, and seven anthologies of short stories, plus some experimental stuff written only for practice and my own entertainment.
+I’ve been working since then on a follow-up to that book, as well as a fantasy novel, three science fiction novels, and nine anthologies of short stories, plus some experimental stuff written only for practice and my own entertainment.
 I suppose I have to be grateful to that stupid teacher because at least he was one of the people who taught me the basics of writing good English.